Week 15 Games to Watch | BetOnline.ag - CLNS Media

 Prediction/Pick

-After what was essentially a double-bye (the Titans whooped the coach out of Jacksonville last week), Tennessee was able to get health and outside of Derrick Henry, should have just about all of their pieces ready to go for the stretch run.
+After what was essentially a double-bye (the Titans whooped the coach out of Jacksonville last week), Tennessee was able to get healthy and outside of Derrick Henry, should have just about all of their pieces ready to go for the stretch run.
 Although they’ve had some rest as well, Pittsburgh may be down for the count after that hard fought loss to Minnesota.

 Tannehill gets Tennessee their second win in a row and keeps them in contention for the one seed.